Dicopper chloride trihydroxide

-Dicopper chloride trihydroxide is the compound with chemical formula Cu2(OH)3Cl|auto=1.
-It is often referred to as tribasic copper chloride (TBCC), copper trihydroxyl chloride or copper hydroxychloride.
+Dicopper chloride trihydroxide is the inorganic compound with chemical formula Cu2(OH)3Cl|auto=1.
+It is more often referred to as copper oxychloride.
 This greenish substance is encountered as the minerals atacamite, paratacamite, and botallackite.
 Similar materials are assigned to green solids formed upon corrosion of various copper objects.

-These materials have been used in agriculture.

 Industrial production

 Air oxidation of copper(I) chloride in brine solution

-Large scale industrial production of basic copper chloride (Cu2(OH)3Cl) was devoted to making either a fungicide for crop protection or an intermediate in the manufacture of other copper compounds.

 Cu2(OH)3Cl can be prepared by air oxidation of CuCl in brine solution.
 The CuCl solution is usually made by the reduction of CuCl2 solutions over copper metal.
 A CuCl2 solution with concentrated brine is contacted with copper metal until the Cu(II) is completely reduced.
 The resulting CuCl is then heated to 60- 90 C and aerated to effect the oxidation and hydrolysis.
 The oxidation reaction can be performed with or without the copper metal.
 The precipitated product is separated and the mother liquor containing CuCl2 and NaCl, is recycled back to the process: